Could Not Connect to Repository Kodi Error Fix Guide

 - Go to your Kodi Home Screen

-- Click addons and then install from repository
+- Click addons and then install from the repository

 - Go to Program add-ons and then find Log Viewer for Kodi